mishra-lab/scheduler/README.md

 ## Build it yourself
 ### Get COIN-OR LP solver
-Before compiling the executable, you must download the a 32bit version of the COIN-OR Branch-and-Cut (CBC) executable, to be bundled together with the scheduler.
+Before compiling the executable, you must download the 32bit version of the COIN-OR Branch-and-Cut (CBC) executable, to be bundled together with the scheduler.
 Download the 2.9.9 version from [Bintray](https://bintray.com/coin-or/download/Cbc/2.9.9), unzip it, and place it under the ```scheduler\scripts``` folder.

 ### Run the script